ClearHeadedT/boot-dev-log/learn-git/NOTES.md

 - Learned fast-forward merges vs. regular merges.
 - Learned when Git can fast-forward a commit automatically.
 - Learned rebasing a branch onto another.
+- Learned running an actual rebase end to end.